 Warbreaker

-Chapter Six
+Chapter Five

 This will complicate things, Vasher thought, standing atop the wall that enclosed the Court of the Gods.
-Below, the new queen’s carriage rolled up into the High palace.
-The building seemed incongruent to a lot of people.
-A deep black structure, blocky and ominous, in a city full of curves and colors.
+Below, the new queen’s carriage rolled up into the God King’s palace.

+The building seemed odd to a lot of people.
+A deep black structure, blocky and ominous, in a city full of curves and colors?
+Why would someone have crafted it?
+They didn’t understand.

-But, bright colors were about standing out.
-And, what stood out more than a scar of black in the middle of such colors?
+Bright colors were about standing out.
+And, what stood out more than a scar of black in the middle of Hallandren?

 What’s wrong?
 Nightblood asked.
 So the rebels sent a princess.
-Doesn’t change our plans.
+Doesn’t change your plans.

 Vasher didn’t respond at first.
-He waited, watching, as the carriage crept toward the palace’s maw on the second story.
+He waited, watching, as the carriage crept up the incline and disappeared into the palace’s maw.

 What?
 Nightblood demanded.
 Even still, after all of these years, he reacted like a child in many ways.